neilrackett/md-sdl/README.md

-# MD/SDL — SDL 1.2 Video Co-processor for the Atari ST
+# MD/SDL: SDL Coprocessor for the Atari ST

 Microfirmware for the [SidecarTridge Multi-device](https://sidecartridge.com) by [Neil Rackett](https://x.com/neilrackett)

 ## Introduction

+Welcome to the SDL 1.2 video co-processor for the Atari ST with SidecarTridge Multi-device, or MD/SDL for short.

 MD/SDL turns the RP2040 inside the SidecarTridge into a graphics co-processor for SDL 1.2 applications — including Doom, Hexen, and Heretic — running on the Atari ST.